-The line above creates a command object cmd based on previously created and connected connection object Connection (for creating and connection Connection object see Connecting to databases ).
+The code above creates a command object cmd based on previously created and connected connection object Connection (for creating and connection Connection object see Connecting to databases).
 Second parameter is our sample command text.

 To execute a command use SACommand::Execute method:

 Now we have to process all result sets returned.

 // Process first result set

 // do something special with first result set